abdukhans/CSSNumerizer/README.md

 ## GOALS
 <p>
-    - This is project is desinged be as light weight as possible
+    - This is project is desinged be as light weight as possible <br>
-    - Minimal dependencies
+    - Minimal dependencies <br>
-    - Reasonably fast
+    - Reasonably fast  <br>
-    - Easy to use API
+    - Easy to use API<br>
 </p>